 At CBI they know that the best quality cut diamonds can only be achieved with the best quality source material.
 The uncompromising standards of a CBI diamond promises high performance and consistency, guaranteed to give your diamond superior scintillation, dispersion, brightness and contrast

 Rarity vs Quality

-- When it comes to cut the quality is in our hands.
+When it comes to cut, the level of quality is in our hands.
 Cut is dictated by the technology, skill and passion of the diamond cutter.
 The joy or disappointment experienced when looking at your diamond can be a direct result of just how expertly it was cut.